russelldb/bigsets/doc/bigsets-design.md

 etc.

-However, the aim, of providing API compatibility with the existing sets data type means a full read is the simplest and first query we will deliver.
+However, read is the simplest and first query we will deliver.

 By default we _stream_ results to the client in order.
 We require the vnodes to send data to the read fsm in order for the CRDT merge logic